 Del Mar, CA

 A very small but affluent beachside just north of La Jolla, affordability is not really a strong point of Del Mar.
-The population is roughly 4,311 as of 2014, and the median family income of $92,270 is much higher than the CA average of $53,025.

 Del Mar’s climate is typical of the San Diego area beach cities – Mediterranean with warm, dry summers and mild winters.
 Temperatures rarely rise over 85°F or fall below 62°F. The average daily temperature in Del Mar is approximately 71°F.